-CSRs are an important part of the IEOF imagination.
+The CSRs are an important part of the IEOF imagination.
 The IEOF has identified the states where they believe they should be initially focusing and it is predominantly linked to where the CSR monies are going right now.
-It is adopting more of top-down approach for leveraging CSR funds, which means that instead of starting with regions which require the most funding, the IEOF is identifying regions where the money is deployed now and converting that general CSR grant commitment into an outcomes-focused commitment (SF-IND-IEOF lead, interview).
+It is adopting more of top-down approach for leveraging CSR funds, which means that instead of starting with regions which require funding the most, the IEOF is identifying regions where the money is deployed now and converting that general CSR grant commitment into an outcomes-focused commitment.
 It is expected that this would snowball and create more interest in CSR investment in innovative financing for education.

 In an impact bond structure, there is an interesting dynamic between the risk investors and the outcome payers.
 The risk investors would say 'we need to prove this as an instrument.
 So, let us not keep very stringent targets.
 Let success be shown'.
-But it is important for outcome payers to start pushing back saying 'no', if you showcase that every DIB is a success, then outcome payers will start becoming suspicious.
+But it is important to outcome payers to start pushing back saying 'no', if you showcase that every DIB is a success, then outcome payers will start becoming suspicious.
 While it is easier to mobilize risk investments, finding outcome payers is more challenging because it would entail payment of returns to investors which all entities may not be able to commit to.
-Currently, the outcome payers are either the foundations and philanthropies or the CSR funding.
-However, the ultimate goal of SF-IND is a scenario where the government comes in as an outcome payer.
-From the IEOF point of view, the target is to create a scenario where 5% of the government budget becomes outcomes-based over the next 2-3 years and raise it to 20% by 2030 (SF-IND-IEOF lead, interview).
-Although the SF-IND has started engaging with the government, the government is not involved but "is watching" (Tata Trusts education lead, interview).
+Currently the outcome payers are either the foundations and philanthropies or the CSR funding.
+However, the ultimate goal of SF-IND a scenario where the government comes in as an outcome payer.
+From the IEOF point of view, the target is to create a scenario where 5% of government budget becomes outcomes-based over the next 2-3 years and raise it to 20% by 2030.
+Although the SF-IND has started engaging with the government, the government is not involved but "is watching".
 There are some officials who are interested and there are those who see this as making profit from the social sector and do not want to have investment bankers coming in.
-Some think that the presence of Tata Trusts brings a sense of comfort and increases credibility (Tata Trusts education lead, interview).
+Some think that the presence of Tata Trusts brings a sense of comfort and increases credibility.
 There is a firm belief that until the government gets engaged, these structures will not achieve the potential and scale that they can and that they should.
-If it is left at only CSR and philanthropies, then the scale will remain very limited (SF-IND-IEOF lead, interview; Tata Trusts education lead, interview).
+If it is left at only CSR and philanthropies, then the scale will remain very limited.

-However, there are various challenges to the government involvement at present.
+However, there are various challenges to government involvement at present.
 Firstly, the government procurement is a very different process.
 Secondly, the government could also have concerns about the quality of service providers selected because it has its own process and criteria to work with nongovernmental organizations.
 Additionally, the government itself is involved as a service provider in education, given that education is a core sector.
-If the government has to be involved, it would entail reallocating the budgets in a particular manner and being open to a certain kind of scrutiny.
+If the government has to be involved, it would entail reallocating the budgets in a particular manner and being open to certain kind of scrutiny.
 Lastly, the government may have issues with the assessment methodologies being used because it is a commentary on its schools.
-This is likely to be more difficult in areas of early childhood education and primary education where the indicators and assessments are more complex (SF-IND-IEOF lead, interview).
+This is likely to be more difficult in areas of early childhood education and primary education where the indicators and assessments are more complex.